Group COVID-19 outbreaks in Minnesota underscore Halloween risks

-A COVID-19 outbreak at a Martin County funeral offered new evidence of infection risks at large gatherings, particularly indoors, and a warning ahead of the granddaddy of American group events — Halloween.
+A COVID-19 outbreak at a Martin County funeral offered new evidence of infection risks at large gatherings, particularly indoors, and a warning beforethe granddaddy of American group events — Halloween.

 State health officials on Wednesday encouraged Minnesotans to follow new CDC guidance for Halloween next month that discourages parties and candy handouts, permits no-contact goody bag giveaways and encourages alternatives such as virtual costume parties.
 They also noted that standard costume masks don't protect like cloth face masks against the coronavirus that causes COVID-19.